How to make secure purchases on the internet

 Make sure that the email you receive comes from a trusted source.
 In case you are asked for any private information through this email, discard it immediately.

-Take all this information into account and make your purchases online safely.
+Take all this information into account and make your purchases on the internet safely.
 Avoid any action that could lead you to become a victim of cyber fraud.